mrmartin1998/e-commerce-platform/test-checklist.md

   - [ ] Tablet view
   - [ ] Desktop view

-Issues: Does not work resize properly. there are a lot of issues with the responsive design.

 - [ ] Theme Switching
   - [ ] Dark/Light mode toggle
   - [ ] Theme persistence

-Issues: We can toggle the theme but it does not persist.

 - [ ] Navigation Menu
   - [ ] Mobile hamburger menu
   - [ ] Desktop navigation links
   - [ ] User avatar dropdown
   - [ ] Admin-specific menu items

-Issues:
-  - The hamburger works but when i click it (tap it) I want it to close again.
-  - The desktop actualy works without issue, only thing i want is when we click the avatar dropdown it should open and when we click it again it should close.
-  - The admin-specific menu, we never really added a feature as to how to make it work.

 Additional Test Cases:
 - [ ] Search Functionality